 I’ve always been great at saving money.
 But after paying off my student debt, I had little clue how to invest.
 Enter chapter five, where both newbie and intermediate investors can benefit from Hallam’s down-to-earth explanations of stocks, bonds, and those newsworthy market movements.

 He shows how you can build wealth over time by investing in low cost index funds and building a ‘Couch Potato Portfolio’.
-And yes, most everyone can do this.
+And yes, everyone can do this!

 Rule 6: Sample a ‘Round-the-World’ Ticket to Indexing

 Rule six makes this book worthy of the international audience who reads this blog.
-Whether you live in the U.S., Canada, Australia, or Singapore — or any other English-speaking country — you’ll find huge value in this chapter since Hallam outlines possible funds to invest in.
+Whether you live in the U.S., Canada, Australia, or Singapore you’ll find huge value in this chapter since Hallam outlines possible funds to invest in.